-Profit and Loss A/c (For the year ending)

-(For the year ending) To Gross Loss - By Gross Profit - To Office Salaries & Wages - By Discount received - To Office Rent, Rates and Taxes - By Bad debts recovered - To Office Printing and Stationery - By Income from Investment - To Office Lighting - By Commission received - To Insurance Premium - By Interest on Deposits - To Repairs & Maintanance - By Profit on sale of fixed assets -
+Profit and Loss A/c (For the year ending) To Gross Loss By Gross Profit - To Office Salaries & Wages - By Discount received - To Office Rent, Rates and Taxes By Bad debts recovered - To Office Printing and Stationery - By Income from Investment -

+To Office Lighting - By Commission received -

+To Insurance Premium - By Interest on Deposits -

+To Repairs & Maintanance - By Profit on sale of fixed assets -

-To Postage & Telegram By Apprenticeship Premium
+To Postage & Telegram - By Apprenticeship Premium -

-To Legal expenses By Interest on Drawings
+To Legal expenses - By Interest on Drawings -

-To Trade expenses By Net Loss (Transferred to
+To Trade expenses - By Net Loss (Transferred to -

-To Audit fees Capital Account)
+To Audit fees - Capital Account)

-To Telephone expenses Capital Accounts
+To Telephone expenses -

-To General expenses
+To General expenses - 9

-To Bank Charges
+To Bank Charges -

-To Discount allowed
+To Discount allowed -

 To Interest on Capital

-To Interest on loan (
+To Interest on loan -

-To Discount of Rebate on bills of exchange
+To Discount of Rebate on bills of exchange -

-To Carriage outward
+To Carriage outward -

-To Freight outward
+To Freight outward -

-To Bad debts
+To Bad debts -

-To Entertainment expenses
+To Entertainment expenses -

-To Travelling Expenses
+To Travelling Expenses -

-To Cost of Samples
+To Cost of Samples -

-To Catalogue expenses
+To Catalogue expenses -

-To Salesmen's salaries
+To Salesmen's salaries -

-To Expenses and commission
+To Expenses and commission -

-To Advertising expenses
+To Advertising expenses -

-To Depreciation on fixed Assets
+To Depreciation on fixed Assets -

-To Loss on sale of fixed assets
+To Loss on sale of fixed assets -

 To Net Profit -

 (Transferred to capital account)

 Rs.
 Rs.

+Balance Sheet

-Balance Sheet As on 31 March
+As on 31 March

 Liabilities Rs.
 Assets Rs.

 Capital - Fixed Assets: -

 Long term liabilities - Patent -

 Debentures - Goodwill -

 Bank Loan - Land and Building -

 Current Liabilities: - Plant & Machinery -

 Advance Income - Furniture and fixtures -

-Outstanding expenses - Current Assets: -
+Outstanding expenses Current Assets: -

 Bank overdraft - Short terms Investment -

 Bills Payable - Prepaid expenses) -

 Creditors - Accrued Income

-Unearned Income - Debtors -
+Unearned Income Debtors

-Closing Stock -
+officar fied fileoffic Closing Stock

-Bank Balance -
+Bank Balance

-Cash Balance -
+Cash Balance

+Casil Dalalice -